marijnh/Eloquent-JavaScript/18_http.md

 {{index "event handling", "change event"}}

-Making changes to ((checkbox))es take effect on the next generation can be done in two ways.
+Ensuring that changes to ((checkbox))es take effect on the next generation can be done in two ways.
 An event handler could notice these changes and update the current grid to reflect them, or you could generate a fresh grid from the values in the checkboxes before computing the next